 • ora: noun (e.g. plethora)

-• ory: noun, the same as -ary (e.g. victory, directory, formulary, mandatory)
+• ory: noun, the same as -ary, a place or thing that is used for doing something (e.g. victory, directory, formulary, mandatory, territory)

 • ous: adjective, refer to a quality or condition (e.g. numerous, fictious)